 Learning management systems (LMSs) offer powerful benefits for companies in the life sciences industry.
-They deliver the means to provide training to all employees, quickly, easily, and through a central platform.
-They offer ease of tracking and monitoring, and can even provide the opportunity to author your own content in some cases.
+They deliver the means to provide training to all employees quickly, easily, and through a central platform.
+They offer ease of tracking and monitoring and can even provide the opportunity to author your own content in some cases.
 However, not all learning management systems comply with federal law.
-For life sciences companies, it’s critical to find an LMS compliant with 21 CFR Part 11.
+For life sciences companies, it’s critical to find a 21 CFR Part 11 compliant LMS.

 What is 21 CFR Part 11?

 The 21 CFR Part 11 standard was adopted by the FDA in direct response to the increase in cybersecurity threats and data breaches.
 It deals specifically with electronic records and electronic signatures, and details what is expected of hospitals, pharmaceutical companies, doctor’s offices, and other life sciences firms in terms of protecting digital records and the use of electronic signatures.

 What Role Does an LMS Play in Compliance with 21 CFR Part 11?

 For organizations that maintain or compile data on individuals, the right LMS is essential for complying with the federal mandates outlined in 21 CFR Part 11.
 Choosing the right learning management system is critical and will play a central role in how well-secured electronic records are, how to secure system logins are, and even whether unauthorized access attempts are noticed and logged.

 Not sure how to choose the right LMS to ensure that you comply with 21 CFR Part 11?
 We’ll walk you through some of the must-have features and capabilities with the right learning management system below.
 You can also get a free 15-minute consult.